 Street-legal, licensed motorcycles may be registered as the one vehicle per resident.
 A small parking area has been created for motorcycle use, and it is recommended that owners use that area for parking.
 Motorcycle use on premises is limited to personal transportation purposes only.
 Excessive noise from repeated revving of the engine is discouraged as it disturbs other residents.
 Use of the parking lot and driveways for trick riding, that may be considered recreational use of the motorcycle, is prohibited.

 Parking Lot and Driveway Guidelines

 In order to provide for the protection of pedestrians, to keep fire lanes clear, and to avoid unnecessary expense for campus maintenance, it is the policy of Student Housing that motor vehicles are not permitted to be operated or parked on campus malls, sidewalks, and lawns.
-The following vehicles may be operated on campus malls, sidewalks and lawns without special approval by the Facilities Services:
+The following vehicles may be operated on campus malls, sidewalks and lawns without special approval by Facilities Services or Residence Life:

 - Emergency vehicles (police, fire, medical, etc.)

 Student-owned vehicles may not park up on sidewalks, on the walkways between apartment buildings, or on the access road to the rear of Banfield Hall or John Pugh Hall unless they have gained approval from a Residence Life staff member to move heavy belongings in or out.
 Residents may not drive on sidewalks and walkways simply to unload groceries or other such items; the gates will remain open for residents to move in and out of their apartments at the start and end of each semester.